10 Best Benefits for Military Members and Their Families

 Savings Deposit Program: A 10% Guaranteed Return

-The military’s Savings Deposit Program lets deployed service members invest up to $10,000 in the program each time you are deployed.
+The military’s Savings Deposit Program lets deployed service members invest up to $10,000 in the program each time they are deployed.
 You receive 10% annual interest, compounded monthly and paid quarterly; the program lasts for up to three months after your return.

 Remember that take-home pay increases while you’re receiving tax-free income during service in a combat zone, which can help you stash extra money in the SDP.
 For more information, see the Savings Deposit Program page (opens in new tab) at the Defense Finance and Accounting website.